EnosDomingues/binance_connector/README.md

 - Easy-to-use abstractions for complex API interactions.
 - Examples included to help you get started quickly.

+**Note:** As of the current version, this project only supports creating orders for the BTCUSDT pair on Binance Futures.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.